awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-after.md

 You can modify the option settings on a running environment by applying saved configurations, uploading a new source bundle with configuration files \(`.ebextensions`\), or using a JSON document\.
 The EB CLI and Elastic Beanstalk console also have client\-specific functionality for setting and updating configuration options\.

 When you set or change a configuration option, you can trigger a full environment update, depending on the severity of the change\.
-For example, changes to options in the `aws:autoscaling:launchconfiguration`, such as `InstanceType`, require that the Amazon EC2 instances in your environment are reprovisioned\.
-This triggers a rolling update\.
+For example, changes to options in the [`aws:autoscaling:launchconfiguration`](command-options-general.md#command-options-general-autoscalinglaunchconfiguration), such as `InstanceType`, require that the Amazon EC2 instances in your environment are reprovisioned\.
+This triggers a [rolling update](using-features.rollingupdates.md)\.
 Other configuration changes can be applied without any interruption or reprovisioning\.

 You can remove option settings from an environment with EB CLI or AWS CLI commands\.
 Removing an option that has been set directly on an environment at an API level allows settings in configuration files, which are otherwise masked by settings applied directly to an environment, to surface and take effect\.

 Settings in saved configurations and configuration files can be overridden by setting the same option directly on the environment with one of the other configuration methods\.
 However, these can only be removed completely by applying an updated saved configuration or configuration file\.
 When an option is not set in a saved configuration, in a configuration file, or directly on an environment, the default value applies, if there is one\.
-See  for details\.
+See [Precedence](command-options.md#configuration-options-precedence) for details\.

 + [The Elastic Beanstalk console](#configuration-options-after-console)